geek-kb/DevopsStuff/nightly_scale_down_project/README.md

 ## Structure
 ### environment_protection job:
-Is ran manually by a user intending to protect an environment he's user and requires the user to select an environment name from a list and provide a protection end date.
+Is ran manually by a user intending to protect an environment he's using and requires the user to select an environment name from a list and provide a protection end date.
-Once the job is started, it updates a dynamodb table, setting the environment and it end protection date in the table.
+Once the job is started, it updates a dynamodb table, setting the environment as protected and its end protection date in the table.

 ### nightly_scale_down_qa_envs job:
 Runs automatically every evening at 20:00.